alfaarghya/alfa-leetcode-api/CONTRIBUTING.md

   Try to make a new branch relevant to your work.
 For example - `fix:xyz-issue`

-  📝Note - It's not Necessary for contribution but it will help me to marge it.
+  📝Note - It's not Necessary for contribution but it will help me to merge it.

 #